dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 #### `Texture(Min/Mag)Filter.Linear`:
 The (bi)linear filter is the best for low-quality images.
-When the pixels are sampled from the texture, this filter will get the color of the nearest pixels of the pixel in the center of the texture coordinates and will return a linear interpolation of them.
+When the pixels are sampled from the texture, this filter will get the color of the nearest pixels to the texture coordinates and will return a linear interpolation of them.

 This is an example from [Learn OpenGL](https://learnopengl.com/Getting-started/Textures).
 See how the neighbor colors are interpolated to return a different
 color: